LeetLLM

 Solution

 Always randomize the order of presentation.
-If showing two model outputs A and B, ensure A appears first for 50% of users and B appears first for the other 50%.
+If you're showing two model outputs A and B to reviewers, put A first for 50% of comparisons and B first for the other 50%.
 Log the display order to control for this bias during analysis.

 Running a head-to-head judge comparison with A always first can make order effects look like model quality.
 Swap positions and analyze order effects so presentation bias is measured and reduced rather than silently attributed to the model.